pythagoreantree/Drones/README.md

 + [kubectl](https://kubernetes.io/docs/tasks/tools/)
 + kubernetes cluster, for example [minikube](https://kubernetes.io/ru/docs/tasks/tools/install-minikube/)

-No additional postgres run is need.
+No additional Postgres Run is need.
 Just run the command.

 After all installations you may launch the application in a cluster with the command: